 The BSO College Card is offered free to all current NEC College Students.
 BSO College Cards are not available at this time.
 Please check back in the Fall academic semester, after the BSO reopens to patrons, for pickup procedures.

 Semester Pass Program: Students can purchase an unlimited-use LinkPass or Commuter Rail Pass for the entire semester through NEC and receive an 11% discount off the regular monthly rate.
-Passes are ordered through the Business Office and are available for pickup at the SHAC.
-Orders for spring T Passes have been placed.
+Passes are ordered through the Business Office and are available for pickup at the NEC Mailroom inside the 33 Gainsborough Building (33G).
+Orders for Spring T Passes have been placed.

 Shuttle service is available 8 times daily to and from Tufts University during the academic year.